phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 Although the cells are under the same mechanisms for random walk, randomness introduced large variations among the trajectories.
 Therefore, simulation with 3 cells is not convincing.
 To assess the performances, let's simulate with 500 cells for 1500 seconds.

 For 500 cells, visualizing the trajectories will be messy.
-We will quantitatively measure the performances by the ability to reach the target at the end of the simulation.
-We will calculate the average distance to the center at each time step.
+We instead quantitatively measure the performances by the ability to reach the target at the end of the simulation.
+We calculate the Euclidean distance to the center at each time step, and to evaluate the collective behavior, we measure the average and standard deviation for all cells.

 ~~~ python
 #Run simulation for 500 cells, plot average distance to highest concentration point.